 Filter items by predefined column value In a field below the corresponding column's header, select the required value from the drop-down list.
 Filter items by entered value In a field below the corresponding column's header, type a value.
 As a result you will see the list of values, fully or just partly coincide with the entered value.
-Filter items by a predefined parameters Depending on the view, you can filter a table items by some predefined parameters.
-To do this, click the respective buttons or links at the top of the table.
-For example: In the Log view, you can filter the event entries by clicking buttons associated with the result: Succeeded, Succeeded with warnings, or Failed.
-The Log view has the activity start time as the default parameter, and three predefined settings for filtering activities by this parameter (All available, For last 3 months, or For custom period) are placed at the top of the Log view.
+Filter items by predefined parameters Click the appropriate buttons above the table.
+For example, in the Log view, you can filter the log entries by event type (Error, Warning, Information) or by the period when the event occurred (For last 24 hours, For last week, For last three months, or For custom period).
 Show or hide table columns By default, any table has a fixed number of columns that are shown, others are hidden.
 If required, you can hide the shown columns and show the hidden ones.
 To show or hide columns 1.
 Right-click any column header to open the context menu.
 2. Click the items you want to be displayed/hidden.